golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% problem /%}

-When something goes wrong with `ray up` or any other ray commands we display an error message and a few last lines of the log file.
+When something goes wrong with `ray up` or any other ray commands we display an error message and a few last lines of the logs.

 Sometimes it is not enough.

 {% solution %}

 There are a couple of log files:
-- `/tmp/ray_on_golem/webserver_debug.log` one log, combining all the information we have.
+- `/tmp/ray_on_golem/webserver.log` - cluster manager log - contains basic Ray on Golem logs.
-- `/tmp/ray_on_golem/webserver.log` - cluster manager logs
+- `/tmp/ray_on_golem/webserver_debug.log` cluster manager debug log - contains more detailed Ray on Golem logs.
-- `/tmp/ray_on_golem/yagna.log` - golem node (yagna) logs
+- `/tmp/ray_on_golem/yagna.log` - golem node (yagna) logs.

 Now you can:
-- Look at the `webserver_debug.log` yourself
+- Look at the `webserver.log` yourself - the aim is to have basic troubles diagnozable here.
-- Share the `webserver_debug.log` with us on [`#Ray on Golem` discord channel](https://chat.golem.network/) - we will be more than happy to assist.
+- Share the `webserver_debug.log` and `yagna.log` with us on [`#Ray on Golem` discord channel](https://chat.golem.network/) - we will be more than happy to assist.

 {% /solution %}